40309/Files/Class Exercise/Files Class Exercises.md

 ###Revision Exercises
 Attempt these tasks if you need to build your confidence and understanding of file handling.

 1. Write a program that reads in 5 lines of text the user types in at the keyboard.
-As each line is typed in, the program should write the line to a text file.
+As each line is typed in, the program should write the line to a text file.**Done**
 2. Write a program that reads lines of text from a text file and displays them to the user.
 You can create a text file in any text editor.
 Save it in the same folder as the code for the program.
-Remember to check for the end of the file.
+Remember to check for the end of the file.**Done**

 ###Development Exercises
 Attempt these tasks if you are confident in your understanding but feel you need more practice

-1. Write a program that reads a name and date of birth typed in at the keyboard and saves it as a list to a binary file.
+1. Write a program that reads a name and date of birth typed in at the keyboard and saves it as a list to a binary file.**Done**
 2. Extend your program from the exercise above to read in several names and dates of birth.
-Allow the user to terminate the input by pressing the Enter key without typing in a name.
+Allow the user to terminate the input by pressing the Enter key without typing in a name.**Done**
-3. Write a program that reads the file created in exercise 3 and displays the name and date of birth.
+3. Write a program that reads the file created in exercise 3 and displays the name and date of birth.**Done**
 4. Write a program that reads the file created in exercise 4 and displays the names and dates of birth as a table.

 ###Stretch and Challenge Exercises